xvik/gradle-github-info-plugin/README.md

 So you can avoid these properties in `bintray` configuration in your build file.
 If you manually specify any of these values it will not be overridden.

+Note that github* properties are required to configure bintray ui for showing github readme as main documentation and changelog as release notes files